usc-isi-i2/datamart-system/README.md

 ./setup.py
 ```

+The setup.py script will create an environment variable file, `env.sh` need to start/stop the ISI Datamart.

 ## Starting and Stopping the ISI Datamart

 To start the Datamart:

 ```
+source env.sh
 ./start-datamart.sh
 ```

 To stop the Datamart:

 ```
+source env.sh
 ./stop-datamart.sh
 ```